8 Antiviral Nutrients To Prevent Colds

 Monolaurin is a compound that has broad-spectrum antimicrobial properties.
 It is this reason that coconut oil is a great antimicrobial for the gut lining.
 Coconut oil contains lauric acid which is converted into monolaurin in the body.

 Monolaurin has been studied and found to be particularly helpful in disrupting lipid-coated bacteria and viruses.
 This includes HIV-1, influenza, rubeola, and the herpes family (1).
 This is one way that using coconut oil daily can help prevent colds.

 According to a meta-analysis of 14 different studies, Echinacea may reduce your risk of contracting a cold by over 50% (2).
 Echinacea has also been shown to help reduce the recurrence and complications of respiratory infections, which can be a progression of a cold-causing virus (3).

 Ginger is a warming herb that boosts circulation and immune activity.
 At the same time the effects of ginger help to prevent the accumulation of toxins that make you more susceptible to infections of the respiratory tract (4).
-Additionally, regular ginger consumption will help lower inflammation which will allow the immune system to function for effectively.
+Additionally, regular ginger consumption will help lower inflammation which will allow the immune system to function more effectively.

 I would recommend either consuming a drop or two of a high-quality ginger essential oil in water or consuming fresh ginger ground into recipes on a daily basis.